SouthGreenPlatform/trainings/_pages/trainings2019.md

 <tr>
 <td>
 <h1>South Green Trainings in 2019</h1><br />
-The South Green Platform with their partners organize a new series of practical courses in bioinformatics-related topics ranging from basic skills such as introduction to Linux or HPC usage to advanced data analysis such as Next-Generation Sequencing Data Analysis or python programming <br />
+The South Green Platform with their partners organizes a new series of practical courses in bioinformatics-related topics ranging from basic skills such as introduction to Linux or HPC usage to advanced data analysis such as Next-Generation Sequencing Data Analysis or python programming <br />
 These training courses aim at enabling life scientists to effectively handle and analyze biological data on our two HPC clusters.
 <br />
 They are opened to the scientists from South Green units and our partners.